natersalad/SupportBLKGNV/README.md

 #### Then open a Pull Request

 ### 📜 License
-Distributed under the MIT License.
+Distributed under the GNU General Public License.
 See LICENSE for details.

 ### 👥 Authors
 #### Nathan Wand